Chapter 41. Installing and configuring kdump

 • Although VMDUMP contains a mechanism to receive the dump file into a Red Hat Enterprise Linux system, the configuration and control of VMDUMP is managed from the IBM Z Hardware console.

-The Fujitsu sadump mechanism is designed to provide a fallback dump capture in an event when kdump is unable to complete successfully.
-The sadump mechanism is invoked manually from the system Management Board (MMB) interface.
-Using MMB, configure kdump like for an Intel 64 or AMD 64 server and then perform the following additional steps to enable sadump.
+The Fujitsu sadump mechanism provides a fallback dump capture when kdump is unable to complete successfully.
+You can manually invoke sadump from the system Management Board (MMB) interface.
+Using MMB, configure kdump like for an Intel 64 or AMD64 server and then proceed to enable sadump.

 Procedure